JonathanWamsley/Designing-Data-Intensive-Applications/4_encoding_and_evolution.md

 Applications inevitably change over time.
 Features are added or modified as new products are launched, user requirements become better understood, or buisness circumsances change.
 In Chapter 1 we introduced the idea of evolvability: we should aim to build systemms that make it easy to adapt to change (see "Evolvability: Making Change Easy" on page 21).

-In most cases, a change to an application s features also requires a change to data that it stores: perhaps a new field or record type needs to be captured, perhaps existing data needs to be presented in a new way.
+In most cases, a change to an applications features also requires a change to data that it stores: perhaps a new field or record type needs to be captured, perhaps existing data needs to be presented in a new way.

 The data models we discussed in Chapter 2 have different ways of coping with such change.
 Relational databases generally assume that all data in the database conforms to one scheme: although that schema can be changed (through schema migrations; i.e., ALTER statements), there is exactly one schema in force at any one point in time.
 By contrast, schema-on-read ("schemaless") datavases don't enforces a schema, so the database can contain a mixture of older and newer data formats written at different times (see "schema flexibility in the document model" on page 39).